CalifaxYT/PersonalWS/_posts/2020-06-13-ultimate-iptables-ddos-protection.markdown

 We won’t cover every single kernel setting that you need to adjust in order to better mitigate DDoS with IPTables.

 Instead, we provide a set of CentOS 7 (they work for Debian 9 and 10 too) kernel settings that we would use.
-Just put the below in your ``/etc/sysctl.conf`` file and apply the settings with ``sysctl -p``.
+Just put the below in your /etc/sysctl.conf file and apply the settings with sysctl -p.

 ```conf
 kernel.printk = 4 4 1 7